SEIS: Subspace-based Equivariance and Invariance Scores for Neural Representations: Experiments

-\textbf{Experimental Setup.} We analyze how equivariance and invariance evolve during training by evaluating SEIS on internal representations induced by an input image and its affine transformed counterpart.
-We train ResNet architectures of varying scales on CIFAR-100 for 200 epochs using SGD with momentum 0.9, weight decay $5e^{-4}$, and batch size 128.
+\textbf{Experimental Setup.} We analyze how equivariance and invariance evolve across depth in standard convolutional networks during training by evaluating SEIS on internal representations induced by an input image and its affine transformed counterpart.
+We train ResNet architectures \cite{he2016deep} of varying scales on CIFAR-100 \cite{krizhevsky2009learning} for 200 epochs using SGD with momentum 0.9, weight decay $5e^{-4}$, and batch size 128.
 The initial learning rate is set to 0.1 and decayed by a factor of 0.2 at epochs 60, 120, and 160.
-We observe qualitatively similar behaviors across all ResNet variants; for brevity, we report results for ResNet-18.

 During evaluation, layer activations are computed on a fixed subset of the CIFAR-100 test set for each input image and for a transformed version obtained via a random affine transformation, with rotations in $[-15^\circ, 15^\circ]$, translations up to $5\%$ of the image size, and scaling in $[0.9, 1.1]$.